-As of December 28, 2020, we had 124,131,655 shares of common stock outstanding, of which 40,000,000 shares sold in the IPO (as automatically converted and exchanged in connection with the Business Combination) are freely tradable without restriction or further registration under the Securities Act, except for any shares purchased by one of our affiliates.
+As of January 21, 2021, we had 124,427,805 shares of common stock outstanding, of which 40,000,000 shares sold in the IPO (as automatically converted and exchanged in connection with the Business Combination) are freely tradable without restriction or further registration under the Securities Act, except for any shares purchased by one of our affiliates.
 All of the Founder Shares owned by our Initial Stockholders are restricted securities under Rule 144, in that they were issued in private transactions not involving a public offering.
-In addition, the 1,000,000 shares of our Series A Convertible Preferred Stock (and the shares of common stock into which the Series A Convertible Preferred Stock is convertible) we issued to the PIPE Investors pursuant to the Subscription Agreements will be restricted securities for purposes of Rule 144.
+In addition, the 1,000,000 shares of our Series A Convertible Preferred Stock (and the PIPE Shares), the GPM Minority Investor Shares (as defined below), the ARKO Management Shares (as defined below), the Raymond James Shares (as defined below), the Nomura Shares (as defined below) and the Stifel Shares (as defined below) are restricted securities for purposes of Rule 144.
+All such restricted shares have been registered for resale under the Securities Act on the registration statement of which this prospectus is part.

-As of the date of this prospectus, there are 17,333,333 Warrants outstanding, consisting of 13,333,333 Public Warrants originally sold as part of the units issued in Haymaker's IPO and 4,000,000 Private Warrants sold to the Selling Stockholders in a private placement consummated concurrently with the IPO.
+As of the date of this prospectus, there are 17,333,333 Warrants outstanding, consisting of 13,333,333 Public Warrants originally sold as part of the units issued in Haymaker's IPO and 4,000,000 Private Warrants sold to certain of the Selling Securityholders in a private placement consummated concurrently with the IPO.
 Each warrant is exercisable for one share of our common stock, in accordance with the terms of the warrant agreement governing the warrants.
-The Public Warrants and are freely tradable, except for any Warrants purchased by one of our affiliates within the meaning of Rule 144 under the Securities Act
+The Public Warrants and are freely tradable, except for any Warrants purchased by one of our affiliates within the meaning of Rule 144 under the Securities Act.
+The Private Warrants and the New Ares Warrants are restricted securities under Rule 144, in that they were issued in private transactions not involving a public offering.
+The Private Warrants have been registered for resale under the Securities Act on the registration statement of which this prospectus is part.